mendix/docs/content/howto/mobile/how-to-ota.md

 ## 4 Deploying An Over The Air Update

 Over the air updates let you correct mistakes in your published apps without issuing a new release.
-For example, imagine you issued a new release and later found a major typo on your welcome screen:
+For example, imagine you issued a new release and later found a spelling mistake on your welcome screen:

 ![Typo in welcome screen](attachments/how-to-ota/phone-error-text.png)

-Before over the air updates, you would have to make a new release and configure it in the app stores.
+Before OTA updates, you would have to make a new release and configure it in the app stores.
 But OTA updates make fixing such a mistake easy.

 To release a new version OTA, follow these steps: